-Organic Uplift is a form of scientific marketing analysis that measures how a campaign affects certain key metrics on individual behavior like engagement, conversions, or in-app spending.
+An organic uplift is a form of scientific marketing analysis that measures how a campaign affects certain key metrics on individual behavior like engagement, conversions, or in-app spending.
 Marketing directors want to see how and why their sales increase during certain advertising campaigns.

 In order to gauge the campaign’s organic traffic, it’s important to have a user group as well as a control group to supply the data.
 Organic uplift also provides a way of predicting user behavior during subsequent campaigns.
-In order to measure organic uplift, however, it is pretty simple: It is the percentage of number of organic users per each non-organic user.
+In order to measure organic uplift, however, it is pretty simple: It is the percentage of the number of organic users per non-organic users.
 For example, a 100% organic uplift is one organic install for each non-organic install.

 Organic Uplift, though seemingly less relevant now than it was a few years ago, is an important metric in determining user acquisition and how many of those organic users will install the app versus those installing as the result of a paid activity.
-This principle helps us understand how apps will perform in the app store and determine longevity of that success over time.
+This principle helps us understand how apps will perform in the app store and determine the longevity of that success over time.

 How Organic Uplift Works